Frequently Asked Questions

 • All Maths Teachers of the participating grades (Grades 6th to 10th)

 There is no limit on the number of students a school may register for the competition.
-However, a school will be eligible for the Kāpitthaka Award or Vallabhi Award only if at least 90% of students in each division are registered for the competition.
+However, a school will be eligible for the Kapitthaka Award or Vallabhi Award only if at least 90% of students in each grade’s division are registered for the competition.

-7. What happens if a registered teacher, principal, or academic head leaves during the Competition period?
+7. What happens if a registered teacher, principal, or academic head leaves during the competition period?

-If a registered teacher, principal, or academic head leaves the school or institution during the Competition period, they shall not be eligible for institutional awards or recognition related to Math Genius 2026.
+If a registered teacher, principal, or academic head leaves the school or institution during the competition period, they shall not be eligible for institutional awards or recognition related to Math Genius 2026.

 8. What should be done if the academic session changes after registration for the Competition?